CLI docs

 Wait until a command succeeds or fails and print the output.

-Computer And Browser Control
+Cross-Mode Browser Control

 trycase computer status <env>

-Print environment status and available computer capabilities.
+Print environment status, environment mode, and available capabilities.

 trycase computer status <env> --json

-Print machine-readable computer capability data.
+Print machine-readable capability data.

 trycase computer browser goto <env> http://localhost:3000